waku-org/research/incentivization.md

 ## Waku Store

-Waku Store is a light protocol for querying historic messages.
-It currently works as follows:
+Waku Store is a light protocol for querying historic messages that works as follows:
 1. the client sends a `HistoryQuery` to the server;
 2. the server sends a `HistoryResponse` to the client.

 The response may be split into multiple parts, as specified by pagination parameters in `PagingInfo`.

-We define a _relevant_ message as a message that matches a client-defined filter (e.g., it has been relayed within a specified time frame).
+We define a _relevant_ message as a message that matches client-defined criteria (e.g., relayed within a given time frame).
-Ideally, after receiving a request, a server should quickly send back a response containing all relevant messages and only them.
+Upon receiving a request, a server should quickly send back a response containing all and only relevant messages.

 # Waku Store incentivization